aldopando/BellabeatCaseStudy/README.md

 			}
 		]

 5. I uploaded the rest of tables through manually writing the schema in JSON format for the datasets `FitabaseData_20160312-20160411` and `FitabaseData_20160412-20160512`.
+    [Here](SchemaTables.md) you can find the code in JSON format to define the schemma of tables uploaded in BigQuery.
+Except for the tables `dailyCalories`,  `dailyIntensities`, and `dailySteps`.
+Their schema created automatically by BigQuery due to it didn't have problems to parse them.
     05/21/2025

-6. When uploading the tables into the dataset `FitabaseData_20160412-20160512`, I decided to add `_secondPeriod` at the end of each table's name to distinguish these tables from the tables of the `FitabaseData_20160312-20160411` dataset .
+7. When uploading the tables into the dataset `FitabaseData_20160412-20160512`, I decided to add `_secondPeriod` at the end of each table's name to distinguish these tables from the tables of the `FitabaseData_20160312-20160411` dataset .
 It will avoid any confusion in the future when merging the tables.
 This is important because after downloading the datasets from Kaggle I noticed that some table's name repeat across the two folders representing the same information but in different periods of time.
+05/21/2025

     E.g.